 Allergies occur when your immune system is triggered by envirionmental factors it should ignore--for example, pollen in the air, or dander on a cat or dog--and creates cells to fight against them.
 An allergic reaction typically causes itching, congestion, or drainage, and ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Can allergies make you feel weak and shaky?

-- Can probiotics make you feel sick?
+- Can allergies make you feel weak?

-- Can a head cold make you feel dizzy?
+- Can allergies make you dizzy?

 - Can gout make your fingers and hands itch and feel numb?

 - Can being dehydrated make you feel sick?